jmdb-tutorial/blockchain/eris/multisig-contract/README.md

 	addr=$(cat $chain_dir/addresses.csv | grep multisig_full_000 | cut -d ',' -f 1)

+This is already done if you sourced the multisig-env.sh

 Lets check that our chain is running

 	eris chains ls